alysivji/appointment-manager/README.md

 * All datetimes are UTC
 * closed interval on appointment start, open interval on appointment end
 * maybe an is_available_function would be a good refactor

+## Notes

+* I know there is a lot to clean up, but did not take the time to do so as this is a project to show my knowledge.
+I can discuss what I would clean up if I had more time and needed to deploy to production